OpenSAGE/opensage.github.io/posts/roads_how_boring/part_3_build_a_graph_data_structure.md

 ![Connected markings (aligned)](./not_aligned.png)

 But how does the engine decide which segment should be rotated?
-And what happens when more than two segments are connected?
+What happens when more than two segments are connected?
 What about cyclic graphs?

 It took a lot of experimenting with complex graphs like this one to figure it out: